What Causes Brain Fog? The Science Behind Why Your Mind Goes Blank

 Sleep Deprivation and Glymphatic Failure

 The most common single cause of brain fog in otherwise healthy adults is insufficient or poor-quality sleep.
-The mechanism is specific and worth understanding: during deep slow-wave sleep, the brain activates the glymphatic system — a network of channels alongside blood vessels that flushes metabolic waste products, including amyloid-beta and tau proteins, out of brain tissue.
+The mechanism is specific and worth understanding: during deep slow-wave sleep, the brain activates the glymphatic system — a network of channels alongside blood vessels that flushes metabolic waste products, including amyloid-beta and tau proteins, out of brain tissue overnight.

 Chronic Stress and the HPA Axis